Who needs a personal licence?

 - Hold a licensing qualification that has been accredited by the Secretary of State.
 The aim of this provision is to ensure that licence holders are aware of licensing law and the wider social responsibilities attached to the sale of alcohol

-- Hold a Criminal Records Bureau Certificate and/or statement of foreign offences.
+- Hold a Criminal Records Bureau Certificate and/or statement of foreign offences, issued no more than 28 days before us recieving your application.
 This is to determine if there are any relevant offences

 - Pay a fee (£37)